This website is not endorced by Wipers or Greg Sage!

 Is This Real?
 LP (1980)/Alien Boy EP(1980)

-This entry may be the easiest, as it is well documented (...for Greg Sage standards, at least).
-Greg Sage used his '69 Gibson SG (source on the year "Greg Sage With 1969 Gibson SG") with Soapbar P-90s running into a MXR Distortion +, running into an Ampeg Gemini I. After this, theres some guess work.
+This entry may be the easiest, as it is well documented (for Greg Sage standards, at least).
+Greg Sage used his '69 Gibson SG (source on the year "Greg Sage With 1969 Gibson SG") with Soapbar P-90s running into a MXR Distortion +, running into an Ampeg Gemini I. After this, there's some guess work.
 I would try to reach out to Bob Stoutenberg (the guy who recorded it) and ask, although I can't find any way to contact him and I'm not sure if he's alive anymore.
-I have reached out directly to Greg Sage to ask questions.
-I think he used the same Telefunken ELA M251 E mics to record the album, and I assume he used them quite often for recording as they're great microphones.
+I have reached out directly to Greg Sage to ask questions, although this endeavor was proven to be fruitless.
+He used the same Telefunken ELA M251 E mics to record the album, and I assume he used them quite often for recording as they're great microphones.
 I would guess it was recorded on a 16 track tape recorder.

-Alien Boy was originally outtakes for 'Is This Real?'.
-This Tone is a bit more echo-y, although I think this EP was produced better and the echo was standard tape echo that happens accidentally or the built in tube echo that the Gemini I has.
+Alien Boy EP was originally outtakes for 'Is This Real?'.
+This Tone is a bit more echo-y, although this EP was produced better and the echo was standard tape echo that happens accidentally or the built in tube echo that the Gemini I has, although I've tried to replicate this with my Gemini and it's not even close.

 (Above) Greg Sage (Guitar) and Sam Henry (Drums) where you can see Sages MXR Dist+